 SF Photo Spot 4: Battery Crosby

-Using the “nearby” feature on Trover we were able to find Batteries to Bluffs, a beautiful trail that winds up and down the bluffs with stunning views of the water.
+With a little bit of research we were able to find Batteries to Bluffs, a beautiful trail that winds up and down the bluffs with stunning views of the water.
 To get there, go back on the main path that follows Lincoln Boulevard you’ll keep walking until you see a sign for the Batteries to Bluffs trail on your left.
 Walk down and you’ll make it to Battery Crosby.
 This battery was built in 1900 to protect underwater minefields near the Golden Gate.
 Now, its an abandoned battery but its still a really interesting relic of the time.

 It may seem like a visual eyesore compared to the natural beauty of the coast, but it can be fun to challenge yourself to bring out the beauty in “ugly” landscapes.
 This is the closest you’ll get to urban exploration photography on this walk so you may as well try your hand on shooting the building’s unique architecture.
 There really is a unique beauty in the overgrown grass carpeting the concrete steps.
 Recently someone spray painted “Life is beautiful!!” on the side of the battery just under the view of the Golden Gate Bridge.
 It may be vandalism, but it makes for a pretty awesome photo.